timliau/timothyliau-website/content/home/experience.md

     date_end: '2021-03-15'
     description: |2-

-        * Worked with QA team to implement improvements products based on user research to several product releases.
+        * Conducted quality programs, QA operations and quality roadmapping
-        * Communicated closely with the COO to plan the scope of a future platform development.
+        * Used software platform testing, content feedback, and user engagement analyses to improve B2B workflow and UX to support web platform for the Product Team

   - title: Inspector of Police
     company: Singapore Police Force